nextgis/docs_data/source/autocad.rst

 ===========================

 #. `Order data <https://data.nextgis.com/en/>`_ for your area of interest, e.g. in GeoJSON format.
 #.
-Wait for email with download link, download and unpack archive with data.
+Wait for an email with the download link.
+Download and unpack the data.
 #.
 Convert target layer or layers into DXF format.
 For conversion any online converter can be used, e.g. `GeoConverter <https://geoconverter.hsr.ch/vector>`_.
 #.
 Launch AutoCAD, press “Open files” and choose layer in DXF format.